gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release enhances this inference to handle types in addition `SourceDirectorySet`.
 Both `File` and `DirectoryTree` types are now supported for incremental Java compilation.
 This means that sources provided via `project.fileTree('source-dir')` can be compiled incrementally.

+### Dependencies management in the incubating Java software model

-### Component level dependencies for Java libraries
+#### Component level dependencies for Java libraries

 In most cases it is more natural and convenient to define dependencies on a component rather than on each if its source sets and it is now possible to do so when defining a Java library in the software model.